Hydrodynamics in the Carrollian regime: Introduction

 With the advent of the understanding gained in \cite{Bagchi:2023ysc, Bagchi:2023rwd}, it is now known that Carroll symmetries hold relevance for the physics of QGP produced in ultrarelativistic heavy-ion collisions.
 More specifically, the phenomenological assumption of boost-invariance along the beam axis that underpins the Bjorken and Gubser flow models for the QGP arises naturally in Carroll hydrodynamics without any particular assumption about the fluid velocity profile.
 However, demanding exact boost-invariance is quite restrictive, and is certainly an over-simplification as far as the dynamics of the QGP is concerned.
 In the present work, by computing the subleading terms for hydrodynamics in the Carrollian regime, and utilizing the geometric structure on the Carroll manifold that captures the mapping with Bjorken/Gubser flow, we are able to compute corrections to the hydrodynamic equations governing the spacetime evolution of the QGP which now capture departures from exact boost-invariance, along with relaxing other phenomenological constraints that are imposed by hand in these models.
 The equations thus obtained are expected to model heavy-ion collisions better than the Bjorken/Gubser flow models.

 This paper is organized as follows.
 In section \ref{sec:interplay}, we provide more details of the physical setup and explain the intricate interplay between the hydrodynamic derivative expansion and the subleading terms in the $c\to 0$ Carroll expansion.
 Section \ref{sec:PR} provides an overview of the Papapetrou-Randers (PR) parametrization for a pseudo-Riemannian manifold, as well as for the four-velocity profile of a relativistic fluid, which turns out to be suitable for imposing the $c\to 0$ limit.
 Section \ref{sec:ideal_fluid} then delves into computing the subleading corrections in the Carrollian regime for an ideal fluid, while section \ref{sec:viscous_fluid} reports the dissipative terms, focusing on the first order in derivatives.
 Building upon the results of the previous two sections, subsections \ref{sec:Bjorken} and \ref{sec:Gubser} then specialize to computing the corrections that follow from the newly computed subleading terms to the Bjorken and Gubser flow models.
-We conclude the paper with a discussion and an outlook towards future directions in section \ref{sec:discussion}.
-Appendix \ref{sec:second_der} contains a discussion about the second order derivative corrections that arise for a conformal Carroll fluid.
+We conclude the paper with a discussion and an outlook towards future directions in section \ref{sec:discussion}. \ref{CBI-FE} discusses the invariance of the hydrodynamic equations for a Carroll fluid, as well as the invariance of their mapping to Bjorken or Gubser flow, under tangent space Carroll boosts in detail. \ref{sec:second_der} contains a discussion about the second order derivative corrections that arise for a conformal Carroll fluid.

 \emph{\underline{Notation}:} We work with spacetime dimensionality $d+1$, except in section \ref{sec:Applications}, where $d=3$.
 The Greek indices $\m, \n, \ldots$ run over $d+1$ spacetime dimensions, while the Latin indices $i,j,\ldots$ run over the $d$ spatial directions.
 Spatial components of a quantity are collectively denoted by a vector sign e.g.~$\vec{x}$ stands for $x^i$.